Admissions FAQ

 How much does it cost to apply to the School of Music?

 Undergraduate and Master of Music applicants are required to pay the School of Music Application Fee of $40.
-This fee is in addition to any general admission/readmission fees that may apply.
-It is non-refundable/non-transferable and will be charged upon submission of your application.
+This fee is in addition to the general admission/readmission fees charged by Memorial University.
+Fees are non-refundable/non-transferable and will be charged upon submission of your application.

 Do I need to play my audition with an accompanist?